 If child support arrears are owed, a variety of collection tools may be used.
-These include reporting the debt to the credit bureau, collection from state and federal tax refunds, and a lien against real estate.
+These include reporting the debt to the credit bureau, collection from state and federal tax refunds, and a hold placed on a passport.
 If the failure to pay court-ordered support continues, licenses such as driver’s and occupational or professional licenses may be suspended, funds may be seized from bank accounts, or the court may find the noncustodial parent in contempt of court and order him or her placed in jail.

 Noncustodial parents